thor-harsh/Project--Hadoop-34/README.md

 <table>

 **In this project We will use MapReduce with Python to do an amazing stuff.Here We will calculate total count of each words in Book.txt file.
-Here will use combiners in addition to mapper and reducer to do some reducing job in mapper node itself before giving the jobs to reducer. **.<br></br>
+Here will use combiners in addition to mapper and reducer to do some reducing job in mapper node itself before giving the jobs to reducer. **.<br>

 Both Mapper and Reducer will have the same output and input.
 It just decreases the network traffic in our cluster.